For the last 15 years as your State Representative and State Senator, John Kavanagh fought the

-Kavanagh also served ten years in the Arizona House of Representatives, four years in the Arizona Senate, six years as a town councilman in Fountain Hills and three years on the Lafayette, New Jersey Town Council.
+Kavanagh also served eleven years in the Arizona House of Representatives, four years in the Arizona Senate, six years as a town councilman in Fountain Hills and three years on the Lafayette, New Jersey Town Council.
 John is a citizen-legislator and not a career politician.
 Except for the two years since his retirement, John has always worked full-time as either a police officer or professor, while serving on town councils and in the legislature.

 Educationally, John was awarded a BA in Liberal Arts from NYU, a Masters Degree in Government from St. John’s University (Queens, NY), and a Ph.D. in Criminal Justice from Rutgers University.